THE WYLIE POLICE DEPARTMENT IS CURRENTLY TESTING FOR THE POSITION OF POLICE OFFICER.

 - Applicant is under court or community supervision for a misdemeanor offense

-- Applicant has stolen from employer(s) with a cumulative total of $50.00 or more within the past ten years
+- Applicant has stolen from employer(s) with a cumulative total of $50.00 or more within the past 10 years.

 - Applicant fails to return completed Personal History Statement by due date

 - Applicant is ten (10) minutes or more late for interview without notifying the Police Department of such tardiness (exceptions may be made for certain emergencies).

 - Applicant has been convicted of a DWI within the past ten (10) years; no more than one (1) conviction total.

 - Applicant interferes, obstructs or otherwise causes influence in the background process

 Lateral Move Program

 The Wylie Police Department offers a Lateral Move program for experienced peace officers.
 Experienced officers may also be eligible for an abbreviated Field Training Program.
 If an applicant qualifies for the Lateral Move Program, the starting salary will correspond with the applicant's previous years of full-time law enforcement as well as the size of the applicant’s previous agency or agencies not to exceed $60,269 annually.

 Effective February 2011 any applicant that fails the Oral Board, Background Investigation, Psychological Examination, Polygraph Examination, or Medical/Drug Testing will be disqualified from testing for one year.
 (Amended June 3, 2014)